 A company that uses a rolling forecast as opposed to a static budget enjoys the following benefits:

-When preparing annual budgets, large businesses often need to consider various variables that keep on changing every day.
-For example, the implementation of a government policy that directly affects the business will require the company to adjust its financials to accommodate the changes.
+When preparing annual budgets, large businesses often need to consider a number of variables that keep on changing from day to day or month to month.
+For example, the implementation of a government policy that directly affects the business will require the company to adjust its financials to accommodate and reflect the changes.
 If the business relies on a static budget, it will need to wait until the next budgeting period to reflect the changes.
-However, with a rolling forecast, it is regularly updated to reflect any changes that affect the company’s financial plan.
-The practice makes it more reliable and realistic than a static budget.
+However, the practice of using a rolling forecast enables a company to respond more quickly to such marketplace changes.

 CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program for finance professionals around the world.
 To learn more and advance your career, explore the additional relevant resources below:

 Learn accounting fundamentals and how to read financial statements with CFI's free online accounting classes.
 These courses will give the confidence you need to perform world-class financial analyst work.
 Start now!

 Building confidence in your accounting skills is easy with CFI courses!
 Enroll now for FREE to start advancing your career!